arangodb/arangodb/Documentation/Books/AQL/Operators.md

 Range operator
 --------------

-AQL supports expressing simple numeric ranges with the *..* operator.
+AQL supports expressing simple numeric ranges with the `..` operator.
 This operator can be used to easily iterate over a sequence of numeric values.

-The *..* operator will produce an array of the integer values in the defined range, with both bounding values included.
+The `..` operator will produce an array of the integer values in the defined range, with both bounding values included.

-*Examples*

 ```
 2010..2013